-If you want a career in the field of chemistry, then you should consider earning an MSc in Applied Chemistry.
-Search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.
+If you are interested in learning more about a chemistry master’s degree, let us help.
+All you need to do is search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.

-The degree of Master of Science in Applied Chemistry is awarded to candidates who successfully complete the academic courses and research thesis requirements of the program.
-T ...
-Read more
+The MSc in Applied Chemistry is awarded to candidates who successfully complete the academic courses and research thesis requirements of the program.
+The program is intended f ... +

 Masters of Science in Industrial Chemistry (M.Sc.)